PrefectHQ/prefect/docs/tutorials/dask-executor.md

     print(x)

 # Create a `LocalCluster` with some resource annotations
-# Annotations are abstract in dask and not inferred from your system, here we claim
+# Annotations are abstract in dask and not inferred from your system.
-# that our system has 1 GPU and 1 process available per worker
+# Here, we claim that our system has 1 GPU and 1 process available per worker
+@flow(
+    executor=DaskExecutor(
-@flow(executor=DaskExecutor(cluster_kwargs={"n_workers": 1, "resources": {"GPU": 1, "process": 1}}))
+        cluster_kwargs={"n_workers": 1, "resources": {"GPU": 1, "process": 1}}
+    )
+)
 def my_flow():
     with dask.annotate(resources={'GPU': 1}):
         future = show(0)  # this task requires 1 GPU resource on a worker

     with dask.annotate(resources={'process': 1}):
-        # These tasks each require 1 process on a worker; because we've specified that
+        # These tasks each require 1 process on a worker; because we've
-        # our cluster has 1 process per worker and 1 worker these will run sequentially
+        # specified that our cluster has 1 process per worker and 1 worker,
+        # these tasks will run sequentially
         future = show(1)
         future = show(2)
         future = show(3)